Super Puzzle Fighter 2 Turbo

 Final Words:

-I'm not ashamed to say that Super Puzzle Fighter 2 Turbo is one of my all time favorite puzzle games... not only for the catchy visuals, music, and characters; but the maddeningly addicting gameplay!
+The art style, character roster, and addicting gameplay of SPF2T drew me in immediately and the action and awesome artwork and animations speak for themselves.
+I'm not ashamed to admit Puzzle Fighter 2 Turbo is one of my all time favorite puzzlers... not only for the catchy visuals, animations that are fun to rewatch, cute yet brilliantly-composed music and must-hear remixed character themes, and more.
+The funny elements of each character's moveset and reaction animations are such a treat.
 Seriously, it's fun and it's healthy to take a break from competitive fighters every now and then.

 ~TFG Webmaster | @Fighters_Gen

-Click Here for all concept sketches!
+Click Here for all Concept Sketches!

 FOLLOW ON: